Nsiikak/Nsiikak/README.md

-# Hi there, I'm Nsikak-Abasi Ebong 👋
+# Hi there, I'm Nsikak-Abasi Ebong.👋

 ## 👀 About Me
 I’m a passionate **Machine Learning**, **Data Science**, and **Backend Web Development** enthusiast.
 Constantly exploring new technologies to solve real-world problems and improve efficiency.